pendusky/alx-low_level_programming/0x10-variadic_functions/README.md

 The only C standard library functions allowed are malloc, free and exit.
 Any use of functions like printf, puts, calloc, realloc etc… is forbidden

-You are allowed to use the following macros: va_start, va_arg and va_end

 You are allowed to use _putchar

 You don’t have to push _putchar.c, we will use our file.
 If you do it won’t be taken into account

 In the following examples, the main.c files are shown as examples.
 You can use them to test your functions, but you don’t have to push them to your repo (if you do we won’t take them into account).
 We will use our own main.c files at compilation.
 Our main.c files might be different from the one shown in the examples

-The prototypes of all your functions and the prototype of the function _putchar should be included in your header file called variadic_functions.h
+The prototypes of all your functions and the prototype of the function _putchar should be included in your header file called function_pointers.h

 Don’t forget to push your header file

 All your header files should be include guarded
-